mydatastory/linux_intro_class/_episodes/loop.md

 NENE02043A.txt stats-NENE02043A.txt
 NENE02043B.txt stats-NENE02043B.txt
 ~~~
-{: .output}

 She hasn't actually run `goostats` yet,
 but now she's sure she can select the right files and generate the right output filenames.

 Typing in commands over and over again is becoming tedious,
-though,
-and Nelle is worried about making mistakes,
-so instead of re-entering her loop,
+though, and Nelle is worried about making mistakes, so instead of
-she presses the up arrow.
+re-entering her loop, she presses the up arrow.
 In response,
-the shell redisplays the whole loop on one line
+the shell redisplays the whole loop on one line (using semi-colons
-(using semi-colons to separate the pieces):
+to separate the pieces):

 ~~~
 $ for datafile in NENE*[AB].txt; do echo $datafile stats-$datafile; done
 ~~~
-{: .language-bash}

 Using the left arrow key,
 Nelle backs up and changes the command `echo` to `bash goostats`: